oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2015

-- Please note changes of room and time of first lecture
+- Please note that Android Tutorial is optional
+- Lecture slides from last week linked

-Last update: 2015-03-19
+Last update: 2015-03-30

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: